 All said, blended learning results in:

 - Extended time with students

 - Meaningful professional development

 Organizations are increasingly realizing that blended learning, that is, a mix of both traditional and online learning, is the best way forward.
-While online learning provides learners the opportunity to learn at their own pace, anytime, anywhere, and also hone their skills through simulations and gamification; coaching and mentorship programs in traditional classroom settings provide the much-needed human interaction and more opportunities for communication and brainstorming with both mentor and peers when working towards a common goal.
+While online learning provides learners with the opportunity to learn at their own pace, anytime, anywhere, and also hone their skills through simulations and gamification; coaching and mentorship programs in traditional classroom settings provide the much-needed human interaction and more opportunities for communication and brainstorming with both mentor and peers when working towards a common goal.